kubeshop/monokle/docs/form-editor.md

 ## **Edit Resources Properties via Form**

-Monokle shows form editors for diverse Kubernetes resources which allows you to interactively change the specification of your resources using visual controls/inputs.
+Monokle Desktop shows form editors for diverse Kubernetes resources which allows you to interactively change the specification of your resources using visual controls/inputs.

 ![Form Editor](img/form-editor-1.11.png)